joakimHertzberg/schoolNotes/README.md

 # What are those numbers?
 Well, I have my files saved in a folder named `1 School Notes`, hence the numbers create a natural tree structure, and I can control the order which I want my folders in, by choosing what leading digits a folder has.

+# NOTE
+Some `.tex` files have no matching `.pdf`, this is simply since I have not started writing & compiling them, but plan to in the future.